graphemecluster/ndarray-methods/README.md

 ## Type Inferring

-It is recommended that you use a `tuple()` utility function while handling with shape or coordinates (or TypeScript's `as const`, whatever you want) to infer the more accurate type especially when using TypeScript:
+If you are using the polyfill style, it is recommended that you use a `tuple()` utility function while handling with shape or coordinates (or TypeScript's `as const`, whatever you want) to infer the more accurate type especially when using TypeScript:

 <!-- prettier-ignore -->
 ```js